 I grew up moving around the U.S., living in Ohio, Illinois, Washington, and New Hampshire.
 I was fortunate to grow up in a family that hiked, camped, and boated our way around each of these unique places.
 I found my love of nature while exploring these varied habitats and landscapes.

 As an 18-year-old I got an internship for The Wilds, the largest conservation facility in North America, working on an osprey reintroduction project.
 I knew I had picked the right path.
 I went on to do my B.S. in Fisheries and Wildlife Sciences.
 After my undergraduate program, I was fortunate to get a position with the North Carolina Wildlife Resources Commission, where I worked in wildlife policy research and reform.
 Assisting with the creation of policies that transformed wildlife conservation was an exciting and humbling experience for me as a young biologist.
 I realized working with natural resource managers, policy makers, and citizens was critical for sustainable conservation change.
-I went on to complete a M.S. in Fisheries, Wildlife, and Conservation Biology at North Carolina State University focused in human dimensions of wildlife ecology, advised by Dr. Nils Peterson.
+I went on to complete a M.S. in Fisheries, Wildlife, and Conservation Biology at North Carolina State University focused in human dimensions of wildlife conservation, advised by Dr. Nils Peterson.

 After my first round of grad school I headed south to Mobile, Alabama.
 I started out working as a Partnership Coordinator for a local non-profit, where I managed our collaborative initiatives with local businesses, government agencies, and other NGOs.
 I then moved on to become a Research Analyst for a private consulting firm on the Natural Resource Damage Assessment of the BP Deepwater Horizon Oil Spill.
 Working on the BP Oil Spill was an eye-opening experience that taught me just how intertwined our quality of life, economy, and public health are with the health of our environment.